kibook/s1kd-tools/tools/s1kd-instance/README.md

 -i &lt;infoName&gt;
 Give the data module instance a different infoName.

+-j
+After filtering, remove external entities (such as ICNs) which are no longer used from the resulting instances.

 -K &lt;levels&gt;
 Filter the object on the specified skill levels.
 Elements which are marked with skill levels not contained in the string &lt;levels&gt; are